beccalarson/beccalarson.github.io/accomodations.md

 **Automobiles**: The drive is about 3 to 4 hours from Manhattan or 6 from Damariscotta, Maine.

-# Ceremony and Reception

-The ceremony and reception will both be taking place at the [National Museum of Dance](http://www.dancemuseum.org/) on June 17, 2017 from 5:30 to 11 PM.

-The following morning, the wedding party will host a brunch at the Gideon Putnam from 9 to 11 AM.
-All are welcome.

 # Accommodations

 We have room blocks at: